-Two: Playing with different types of textures, tastes, and objects help your child build new ways of talking about the world which builds language skills.
+Two: Playing with different types of textures, tastes, and objects helps your child build new ways of talking about the world which builds language skills.

 Three: Sensory play often involves using and building fine motor skills by exploring things using pinching, pouring, and lacing movements.

-The fake snow is easily moldable, making building a snowman super easy!
+The fake snow is easily moldable so building a snowman is super easy!